 Last taking place in 2019, Manchester Day will take place this Sunday 19th June, bringing a kaleidoscope of colour, sound and culture as youth and community groups from across the city join in the famous parade that has become the highlight of the day.

-Mancs can expect music, dance, food, drink and family-friendly entertainment on the day, with a full roster set to be revealed in the coming weeks.
+Mancs can expect music, dance, food, drink and family-friendly entertainment on the day, with performances kicking off at 11am in Piccadilly Gardens and Cathedral Gardens, and the Parade spanning Deansgate from 1pm.

 Councillor Pat Karney, Chair of Manchester Day, said: “What a long three years it has been!
 We never dreamt as the sunset on Manchester Day in 2019 that it would be another three years before we would be able to get together and celebrate our wonderful city again.